 I got to the Airbnb and it was indeed really nice from the inside and so were the hosts.
 A little bit after dropping me, the uber driver texted me and asked if I was safe and again this is just one instance of how nice I felt people were to tourists in South America.

-It was some public holiday so I went to the main square with the airbnb hosts and walked around taking in the artists putting up their shows and eating the street food.
+It was the 'Feast of Assumption' holiday so I went to the main square with the Airbnb hosts and walked around taking in the artists putting up their shows and eating the street food.
 Apparently, Mick Jagger at some point ate an Oblea (Thin wafers sandwiching dulce de leche) from a street vendor in Bogotá and now every other cart claims Mick Jagger ate from their cart.

 Another restaurant I would very highly recommend is El Bembe.
 I had one of the best meals of my life at this place.